-Nominations Committee: Chair Vicki Aggar, Dr Rod Jaques and Peter Crowther
+Nominations Committee: Chair Victoria Aggar, Dr Rod Jaques and Peter Crowther

-Audit Committee: Chair Douglas Dryburgh, Vicki Aggar and Chris Smith
+Audit Committee: Chair Dougie Dryburgh, Victoria Aggar and Chris Smith

 The BAC is committed to creating a diverse board that is representative of all of its membership and stakeholders.

-Victoria is a retired Paralympic athlete who won World Titles in 2006 and 2009 as well as a bronze medal at the 2008 Beijing Paralympic Games.
+Victoria is a retired Paralympic rower who won world titles in 2006 and 2009, as well as a bronze medal at the 2008 Beijing Paralympic Games.

-Victoria is also a Non-executive Director at the English Institute of Sport and board member of the Athletics Integrity Unit.
+Victoria is also a Non-Executive Director at the English Institute of Sport (EIS) and board member of the Athletics Integrity Unit.

-Dougie is a former world junior curling champion and European medallist who captained the GB Olympic Curling Team in the Nagano Games.
+Dougie is a former world junior curling champion and European medallist who captained the Great Britain Olympic Curling Team at the Nagano Games.